Marind people: Traditional culture

 Traditionally, the social structure of the Marind was characterised by a clan system.
-The Marind tribe was also divided into two halves, so-called moities, each consisting of several patrilineal clans, so-called boans.
-These clans were further divided into subclans.
+The Marind tribe was also divided into two halves, called moities, each consisting of several patrilineal clans, called boans.
+The boans were further divided into subclans.

 People lived spread out in several extended families.
 Such an extended family derived its origin from a mythological ancestor.
 Ancestor veneration had a characteristic form here: these mythological ancestors were demon-like figures, they featured in myths, and acted as culture heroes, arranging the ancient world to its then recent state, introducing plants, animals, cultural goods.
 They often had the form of plants or animals; there was a kind of totemism, but it was not accompanied by a regular food taboo of the respective animal or plant.
 Totems could appear both in artefacts and myths.

 The word for such an ancestral spirit being is dema in the Marind languages.
 The material similarity of this word to “demon” is incidental.
 Each extended family keeps and transfers the tradition.
 It is especially the chore of the big men of the respective family.
 The influence of these big men does not go beyond their extended family.

 In the past, the Marind were famous for their headhunting, which was always aimed at other tribes.
 This was rooted in their belief system and linked to the name-giving of the newborn.
 The skull was believed to contain a mana-like force.

 From the 1870s to around 1910, the Boigu, Dauan and Saibai people, along with neighbouring Papuan peoples, were being harassed by thugeral "warriors" from the Marind-anim.
 In literature dealing with the period, these people are generally termed 'Tuger' or 'Tugeri'.